mustafakarabacak/matrix-game/array-traversing/README.md

+# To Start the Application
-# Application starts with the main in Application class
+Run the main in Application class

-# Use "mvn clean install" to build the application and run the tests
+#  To build the application and run the tests
+Use "mvn clean install"

 # Solution improvements:
     - Logger is used to print the debug values but log level is entered